-On July 1, 2016, all departmental activities relating to the state's National Vehicle Mercury Switch Removal Program ended due to the forthcoming sunset of the law.
-Therefore, during the period covered by this report, the Department did not perform any inspections or perform outreach activities related to the program.
-However, during this same period, mercury switches continued to be removed and collected from end-of life vehicles by recyclers and scrap processing facilities.
+Since July 1, 2016, all departmental activities related to the Mercury Switch Removal from Vehicles Act ended due to the sunset of the law on December 31, 2017.
+However, during the period covered by this report, mercury switches continued to be removed and collected from end-of life vehicles by recyclers and scrap processing facilities.